jspecify/jspecify/docs/spec.md

 > For example, "the nullness operator of `List<Object>`" refers to whether the
 > list itself may be `null`, not whether its elements may be.

+## Details common to all annotations

+-   The package name is `org.jspecify.nullness`. \[[#1]\]
+-   The Java module name is `org.jspecify`. \[[#181]\]
+-   The Maven artifact is `org.jspecify:jspecify`. \[[#181]\]

+All annotations have runtime retention. \[[#28]\] None of the annotations are marked [repeatable].

+## The type-use annotation

+We provide a parameterless type-use annotation called `@Nullable`.

+### Recognized locations for type-use annotations

+A location is a _recognized_ location for our type-use annotation in the circumstances detailed below.
+A type at a recognized location has the semantics described in this spec.
+The spec does not assign semantics to types in other locations, nor to any annotations on such types.

+> For now, we've chosen to restrict ourselves to API locations for which tools
+> mostly agree on what it means for a type in that location to be `@Nullable`.

+The following locations are recognized except when overruled by one of the exceptions in the subsequent sections: \[[#17]\]

+-   return type of a method

+-   formal parameter type of a method or constructor, as defined in [JLS 8.4.1]

+    > This excludes the receiver parameter.

+-   field type

+-   type parameter upper bound \[[#60]\]

+-   non-wildcard type argument

+-   wildcard bound

+-   array component type

+-   type used in a variadic parameter declaration

+However, any location above is unrecognized if it matches either of the following cases: \[[#17]\]

+> We refer to these cases (and some other cases below) as "intrinsically
+> non-nullable."

+-   a type usage of a primitive type

+-   the outer type that qualifies an inner type

+    > For example, the annotation in `@Nullable Foo.Bar` is in an unrecognized
+    > location: Java syntax attaches it to the outer type `Foo`.

+    > Every outer type is intrinsically non-nullable because every instance of
+    > an inner class has an associated instance of the outer class.

+Additionally, any location above is unrecognized if it makes up _any [type component]_ of a type in the following locations: \[[#17]\]

+> These locations all fit under the umbrella of "implementation code."
+> Implementation code may use types that contain type arguments, wildcard
+> bounds, and array component types, which would be recognized locations if not
+> for the exceptions defined by this section.

+-   a local variable type
+-   an exception parameter
+-   the type in a cast expression
+-   an array or object creation expression
+-   an explicit type argument supplied to a generic method or constructor (including via a member reference) or to an instance creation expression for a generic class

+> In practice, we anticipate that tools will treat types (and their annotations)
+> in _most_ of the above locations much like they treat types in other
+> locations.
+Still, this spec does not concern itself with implementation code:
+> We believe that the most important domain for us to focus on is that of APIs.

+All locations that are not explicitly listed as recognized are unrecognized.

+> Other notable unrecognized annotations include: \[[#17]\]
+>
+> Some additional intrinsically non-nullable locations:
+>
+> -   supertype in a class declaration
+> -   thrown exception type
+> -   enum constant declaration
+> -   receiver parameter type
+>
+> Some other locations that individual tools are more likely to assign semantics
+> to:
+>
+> -   a class declaration \[[#7]\]: For example, the annotation in `public
+>     @Nullable class Foo {}` is in an unrecognized location.
+> -   a type-parameter declaration or a wildcard _itself_ \[[#19], [#31]\]
+> -   any [type component] of a receiver parameter type \[[#157]\]
+>
+> But note that types "inside" some of these locations can still be recognized,
+> such as a _type argument_ of a supertype.

+> When analyzing source code, tools are encouraged to offer an option to issue
+> an error for an annotation in an unrecognized location (unless they define
+> semantics for that location).
+Tools are especially encouraged to issue an
+> error for an annotation in a location that is intrinsically non-nullable.
+When
+> reading _bytecode_, however, tools may be best off ignoring an annotation in
+> an unrecognized location (again, unless they define semantics for that
+> location).

+## The declaration annotation

+We provide a single parameterless declaration annotation called `@NullMarked`.
+\[[#5], [#87]\]

+### Recognized locations for declaration annotations

+Our declaration annotation is specified to be _recognized_ when applied to the locations listed below:

+-   A _named_ class.
+-   A package. \[[#34]\]
+-   A module. \[[#34]\]

+> _Not_ a method \[[#43]\], constructor \[[#43]\], or field \[[#50]\].

+(concept-references)=

 ## Null-marked scope